 F. Were you a property developer or a close associate of a property developer on the return date?
+(Y/N)

-G. Positions in trade unions and professional or business associations h
+G. Positions in trade unions and professional or business associations any time since 30 June

-Name of each trade union and each professional or business association in which I held any position (whether remunerated or not) at the return date/at any time since 30 June

-Description of position
+Name of each trade union and each professional or business association in which I held any position (whether remunerated or not) at the return date/at Description of position